Recommendations

 A German "ohm-pah" trio is incomplete until their tuba player arrives on a boat from overseas.
 The resulting quartet brings the whole town out for a German dance party, until the police arrive to take the "tuba tooter" to jail.

-The influence of John Foster in The Tuba Tooter can be felt in the way modern Comedy films handle cinematic excellence.
+The influence of John Foster in The Tuba Tooter can be felt in the way modern Animation films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 Dir: Vernon Stallings